ethereum/consensus-specs/specs/_features/focil/engine-api.md

 #### Specification

 1. Client software **MUST** respond to this method call in the following way:
-  * `{status: INVALID_INCLUSION_LISTING, latestValidHash: null, validationError: null}` if there are any leftover `inclusionListTransactions` that are not part of the `executionPayload`, they can be processed at the end of the `executionPayload`.
+  * `{status: INVALID_INCLUSION_LIST, latestValidHash: null, validationError: null}` if there are any leftover `inclusionListTransactions` that are not part of the `executionPayload`, they can be processed at the end of the `executionPayload` or the block is full.

 ### engine_updateBlockWithInclusionListV1